puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_summary.markdown

 Puppet's language is mostly **declarative:** Rather than listing a series of changes to make to a node, a Puppet manifest describes a desired final state.

-The resources in a manifest can be freely ordered --- they will not necessarily be applied to the system in the order they are written.
-This is because Puppet assumes most resources aren't related to each other.
+Although resources can be freely ordered, several parts of the language do depend on evaluation order.
+The most notable of these are variables, which must be set before they are referenced.
+Puppet assumes most resources aren't related to each other.
 If one resource depends on another, [you must say so explicitly][relationships].
 (If you want a short section of code to get applied in the order written, you can use [chaining arrows][chaining].)

-Although resources can be freely ordered, several parts of the language do depend on evaluation order.
-The most notable of these are variables, which must be set before they are referenced.

 ### Configurable Ordering

 The [ordering setting][ordering] allows you to configure the order in which unrelated resources get applied.

-By default, the order of unrelated resources is effectively random.
-If you set `ordering = manifest` in `puppet.conf`, Puppet will apply unrelated resources in the order in which they appear in the manifest.
+By default, manifest ordering is applied.
+Puppet will automatically apply unrelated resources in the order in which they appear in the manifest.

 This setting only affects resources whose relative order **is not otherwise determined,** e.g., by metaparameters like `before` or `require`.
 See [the language page on relationships](./lang_relationships.html) for more information.